 Thelonious Monk, Dr. John the Night Tripper, The Charlatans, 5/3-5/1968, Carousel Ballroom, San Francisco, great 11 x 14 image by Rick Shubb, in the Lee Conklin style with a black background, center image with grotesque characters in blue, yellow, two shades of green, and black.
 For illustration, see The Art of Rock, pl.
 2.167.
 Three copies available; copy #1 & 2VG+ with minor storage wrinkles, $85; copy #3 has more prominent condition issues; 4 staple pulls, fairly prominent but fortunately there does not appear to be any missing paper, plus some tape pulls on the reverse, and a diagonal corner crease in the lower LH corner, in the black outside of the image.
 Could be cleaned up if desired, otherwise a decent filler copy, $65. (*)

-Steve Miller Band, Kaleidoscope, Youngbloods, 5/10-12/68, Carousel Ballroom, San Francisco; color Kelley image with sort of a stars and stripes them and a center image of a woman staring at an hour glass; this poster comes in card size and 2 different poster sizes; offered here are 2 examples of the largest size, which is approximately 22" x 28"; clean within the image but has a few brown discoloration marks like drips or smears around the edges, not bad, would frame up nicely; your choice $125 each. (*)
+Steve Miller Band, Kaleidoscope, Youngbloods, 5/10-12/68, Carousel Ballroom, San Francisco; color Kelley image with sort of a stars and stripes them and a center image of a woman staring at an hour glass; this poster comes in card size and 2 different poster sizes; offered is the largest size, which is approximately 22" x 28"; clean within the image but has a few fairly minor brown discoloration marks like drips or smears around the edges, not bad, would frame up nicely. (*)

 T-Bone Walker, Sr. & Jr., "battle of the blues," Hembra Helena (exotic dancers), 12/28/1961, Navy City Elks Club, Vallejo; classic boxing style poster dark blue on white cardboard poster stock, very cool photo of T-Bone Walker playing his guitar behind his head, while doing the splits, labeled a "Dance and loor Show (typo on the "F").
 Printed by Horwinski Printing Co, Oakland.
 (This is a 100+ year old company that still exists and apparently is beginning to reissue some of its older stuff, but this clearly is an original poster the age to the cardboard alone would be almost impossible to fake.)
 It also is a 2-sided poster, with a gig for a local club in San Pablo, CA featuring local acts on the other side.
 Condition is really nice for an old boxing poster.
 No pinholes or significant dings or folds; as noted the corners have the browning that typcially occurs on old boxing posters, and slight overall cardboard age to the whole poster.
 The reverse has a couple of tape scuffs or pulls, but who cares given the condition of the T-Bone Walker side.
 This may well be the only surviving copy of this poster if you have seen another, please let me know it is a great old vintage boxing poster for one of the legends of the blues.
 Formerly on hold, but buyer wasn't able to complete the transaction, now available to everyone once again.
 Asking $2,500.
 This is really an auction-type item.